Sound for Cinema

 SOUND DESIGNER/ RE-RECORDIST - Post production specialization working on building dialogue, music and effect tracks into holistic completed projects.
 Students may specialize within this discipline recording additional dialogue replacement (ADR), creating additional synchronous sound elements (Foley) or manning the final mixing decks to integrate all sonic elements into a completed master track.

-As a concentration it is intended for the person who wishes to excel in the field of audio for the visual medium.
+As an area of study, Sound for Cinema is intended for the person who wishes to excel in the field of audio for the visual medium.
 Its courses, used as electives, will enhance any filmmaker’s ability to maintain a holistic approach in filmmaking; no matter what discipline(s) they represent.
 The Sound Studio located on the 7th Floor of 1104 S. Wabash provides a wealth of opportunity for students to develop their skills and post production abilities.
 The 5th Floor Location Sound office provides a full access office with dedicated staff on hand to offer advice and review equipment requirements.